vpavkin/dtc/README.md

 import dtc.syntax.zoned._  // for Zoned syntax
 ```

-If you need syntax for `Lawless` or for both local and zoned type classes in the same file,
+If you need syntax for `TimePoint` or for both local and zoned type classes in the same file,
 just import all syntax at once:
 ```scala
 import dtc.syntax.all._